Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/original/en/how-to-build-original-bots.md

 The goal is not to explain everything.

-The goal is to give the model enough structure to improvise correctly.
+The goal is to give the model enough structure to improvise consistently.

 ### For example